jhbastek/VideoMetamaterials/README.md

 ## FEM evaluation via Abaqus

 We also provide the scripts to evaluate the generated designs via Abaqus CAE 2020.
 For this, run `eval_abaqus.py` with the path to the predicted samples that should contain a `geometries.csv` file with the binary pixel predictions.
 Predictions are stored in row-wise order in this file, and you must provide the `sample_index` corresponding to the row you want to evaluate.
 Note that `eval_abaqus.py` is a wrapper that will call `abaqus cae`, therefore make sure that you can run Abaqus from the command line.
 Functionality was verified on Microsoft Windows 10 OS.
+As mentioned in the publication, we have typically generated 10 samples and provided the best match.
+Similarly, more samples are likely necessary to obtain a good match for highly exotic stress-strain responses, while a single sample may suffice for simpler curves (such as the one presented in Fig. 3a of the publication).

 ## Dependencies